andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ```

 > [!NOTE]
-> + Acknowledging potential issues with attach() and detach() functions.
-> + Proceeding cautiously to mitigate risks of namespace pollution and unintended modifications.
+> Understanding the potential risks associated with `attach()` and `detach()` during the current analysis, it's essential to recognize that these functions may introduce unexpected behavior and namespace conflicts.
+Exercise caution when utilizing them to avoid potential issues, and consider alternative methods for variable access, such as explicit referencing or other scoping mechanisms.

 ### Data Transformation, Cleaning, and Imputation
 + Renamed a column to improve clarity and consistency.